tfc/tfc.github.io/posts/2022-12-05-book-review-a-philosophy-of-software-design.md

 : It is not obvious which pieces of code must be modified to complete a task.

-The 2 main **causes** of complexity are:
+The two main **causes** of complexity are:

 Dependencies

 : A dependency exists when a given piece of code cannot be understood and modified in isolation.
 They can't be eliminated, but designed carefully.
   (This is a definition for the discussions in the book.
-  Dependencies like installable libraries are not meant in this case)
+  Software dependencies like installable libraries mean something different.)

 Obscurity

-: Obscurity occures when important information is not obvious.
+: Obscurity occurs when important information is not obvious.

-In order to keep complexity under control (i.e. reach sustainable tradeoffs) developers need the right mindset.
+In order to keep complexity under control (i.e. to reach sustainable tradeoffs) developers need the right mindset.
 John distinguishes between two of them: